 How do I care for my dental restoration?

-Caring for your dental restoration ensures it last.
-First, brush your teeth at least twice a day using a soft-bristled toothbrush.
-Be gentle around your restoration to avoid damaging it.
+Caring for your dental restoration ensures it lasts.
+First, brush your teeth at least twice a day with a soft-bristled toothbrush.
+Be gentle around your restoration to prevent damage.
 Floss to remove food particles and plaque from between your teeth and around your restoration.
 If it’s hard to reach, use a floss threader.

 Avoid sticky or hard foods that can damage your restoration.
 Foods like caramel or hard candies can be tough on dental work.
-Also, eating too many sugary snacks can lead to tooth decay, which can affect your restoration.
+Also, eating too many sugary snacks can lead to tooth decay and affect your restoration.
 Choose healthy snacks instead.

-Visit our dentist regularly for check-ups and cleanings.
-We can check the condition of your restoration and help keep your teeth healthy.
+Visit Dr. Gauthier for check-ups and cleanings.
+He can check the condition of your restoration and help keep your teeth healthy.

 Does insurance cover dental restorations?

 Whether dental restorations are covered by insurance depends on your specific dental plan.
 Different insurance plans have different coverage.
-Some plans may cover a portion of the costs for restorations like fillings, crowns, or bridges, while others might not cover them at all.
+Some plans may cover a portion of the costs for restorations like fillings, crowns, or bridges.
+Others might not cover them at all.

 Most insurance plans cover preventive care, like cleanings and check-ups, but restorative procedures might have different rules.
 Even if your insurance covers restorations, you may still have to pay a deductible or a co-pay.
 If you don’t know what’s covered, talk to us.
 We can help you understand your insurance benefits and may even help you file claims.